 Improving Your Mentorship Programs

-We know implementing a mentoring program reaps huge benefits, but that doesn’t mean you can let your team members loose.
+We know implementing a mentoring program reaps huge benefits, but that doesn’t mean you can let your team members lose.
 No matter what mentoring model you plan on implementing, program participants need help kicking off their mentoring experience.

 Just as mentees need support, so do their mentors.
 We often think of mentees as the ones who need training, but mentors also need mentoring resources.
-To help foster strong mentoring relationships, make sure you’re giving mentors the right resources, including support groups with other mentors in the company and leadership development classes.
+To foster strong mentoring relationships, make sure you’re giving mentors the right resources, including support groups with other mentors in the company and leadership development classes.
 Mentors need to learn a plethora of new skills for their new role, such as strong communication skills, giving constructive feedback, and problem-solving for their proteges.

 Using LEAD to Improve Your Mentorship Programs